eldoctorenlapista/cordova-background-geo/README.md

 ### switchMode(modeId, success, fail)
 Platform: iOS

-Normally plugin will handle switching between **BACKGROUND** and **FOREGROUND** mode itself.
+Normally the plugin will handle switching between **BACKGROUND** and **FOREGROUND** mode itself.
-Calling switchMode you can override plugin behavior and force plugin to switch into other mode.
+Calling switchMode you can override plugin behavior and force it to switch into other mode.

-In **FOREGROUND** mode plugin uses iOS local manager to receive locations and behavior is affected by `option.desiredAccuracy` and `option.distanceFilter`.
+In **FOREGROUND** mode the plugin uses iOS local manager to receive locations and behavior is affected by `option.desiredAccuracy` and `option.distanceFilter`.

 In **BACKGROUND** mode plugin uses significant changes and region monitoring to receive locations